tranngochoang/molecular-docs/docs/overview/physics-model.markdown

 {: .text-center}
 *Example of movie by V. Stepan : 20 keV electron and 20 MeV alpha tracks in 10 micrometer cube of liquid water, generated using Geant4 10.0p2 microdosimetry example.*

-G4EmDNAPhysics_option2, G4EmDNAPhysics_option4 or G4EmDNAPhysics_option6 constructors are recommended to use in molecularDNA example.
+G4EmDNAPhysics_option2, G4EmDNAPhysics_option4 or G4EmDNAPhysics_option6 constructors are recommended to use in the molecularDNA example.

 Please refer [Geant4-DNA]({{ "http://geant4-dna.in2p3.fr/styled-3/styled-8/index.html" | relative_url }}) for details